 The Future of Big and Small Marijuana

-It seems inevitable that big business will play a major role in its short-term and long-term growth.
-The way marijuana laws are written, it’s simply too cost-prohibitive for many smaller businesses and farmers to compete.
+It seems inevitable that big business will play a major role in the marijuana industry’s short-term and long-term growth.
+With the way marijuana laws are written, it’s simply too cost-prohibitive for many smaller businesses and farmers to compete.

-How do you feel about big business and big marijuana?
+How do you feel about big marijuana?
 Leave a comment and share your thoughts.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.